-Foot Locker to Invest $54 Million into Black Businesses • EBONY
+Foot Locker to Invest $54 Million Into Black Businesses • EBONY

 “Our commitment to the Black community goes beyond words and is part of how we do business,” Foot Locker Chairman and CEO Richard Johnson said in a statement.
 “Through strategic investments, community partnerships, and opportunities that empower, we are taking actionable steps to drive meaningful and lasting change both within our organization and in the communities we serve.”

 In addition to offering financial support to Black businesses, Foot Locker has provided financial support for its Black employees and students.
-The company added 10 annual scholarships to its $50,000 scholarship program “for store associates who are advancing their education,” through LEED.
-Also, the Bridge Internship program was launched to help store associates transition into corporate positions and established a financial literacy program that is overseen by LEED.
+The company added 10 annual scholarships to its $50,000 scholarship program for its store associates.
+Also, the Bridge Internship program was launched to help store associates transition into corporate positions.
+A financial literacy program was also established.